 So sign up know and receive a free key chain valued at over four dollars.
-Operators are standing by.

-you want to talk to and machine is the server they are on, the you will have a blank line to type your message into.
+Operators are standing by. you want to talk to and machine is the server they are on, then you will have a blank line to type your message into.
 Once you press enter the text you have written will go to the person you specified.
 But who do I know what machine they are on?
-Sim inglike ad ple, finger them. 'msg -r' send a message to the last person who sent vou a message.
+Simple, finger them. 'msg -r' send a message to the last person who sent you a message.

 man is a command to look up commands.
 Really useful to learn more about what you can do.
 If you type 'man commandname' where commandname is the name of a command you will get a screen that display the on system doc about that command.
-The man command also works for a set of top ics. 'man -k searchterm' will return all the man entries related to the searchterm you enter.
+The man command also works for a set of topics. 'man -k searchterm' will return all the man entries related to the searchterm you enter.
 A interesting one is 'man password-cracking' gives information about how to crack passwords.
 You can find out that password-cracking is a vaild man topic by typing 'man -k password'.

-userid: amjoconn organized finger me ... you know want to as MathS lookAHEAD
+userid: amjoconn finger me ... you know want to

+lookAHEAD

 mathNEWS

-September 2 Frosh Issue cooks up a storm
+September 3 Frosh Issue cooks up a storm

 September 11 disORG Meeting, MC 4059, 4:30 pm

-September 15 Issue #1 Production Night
+September 16 Issue #1 Production Night

 6:30 pm, MathSoc (MC 3038)

-September 19 Issue #1 takes one last glimpse at
+September 20 Issue #1 takes one last glimpse at

 summer

 Math Faculty

-September4 ELPE
+September 4 ELPE

-September 8 Lectures Begin
+September 9 Lectures Begin

-September 8 Math Preparedness Test (don't waste time
+September 9 Math Preparedness Test

-studying, have fun during frosh week instead

-September 19 Course Add Deadline
+September 20 Course Add Deadline

-September 26 Course Drop Deadline
+September 27 Course Drop Deadline

-October 31 WD Deadline
+November 1 WD Deadline

-December 1 Lectures End
+December 3 Lectures End

-December 4-19 Fall Exam Period
+December 6-20 Fall Exam Period

 MathSoc

+September 10 Kick off, MC 5158, 4:30 pm

 First Week Locker sign-ups

 First Week Mathletics registrations

+First Week Nominations for VPAS

 Thursdays Movie Nights

-October 4-5 EngScunt
+September 27-28 EngScunt

 MGC

-Wednesdays Mmmpizza
+Wednesdays Mmm pizza

-ICONTOROF 0440
+MEF

+September 27 Deadline for MEF refunds

+Со-ор

+September 16 Interviews begin (for 4-streamers)

+Miscellaneous

+September 23 Fall Equinox

+October 11-19 K-W Oktoberfest

+October 14 Thanksgiving Day

+October 21 Midterms grab hold of you

+November 1-3 Homecoming Weekend

+December 26 Cubing day

+December 31 The day that ends all palindromes